Gary Numan: 1984–1993: Record label foundation, collaborations, and career downturn

-Further collaborations with Bill Sharpe spawned two more Sharpe & Numan chart hits with "New Thing from London Town" at No. 52 in 1986 and "No More Lies" at No. 35 in 1988.
-In 1987, Numan performed vocals for three singles by Radio Heart, a project of brothers Hugh and David Nicholson, formerly of Marmalade and Blue, which charted with varying success ("Radio Heart" No. 35 UK, "London Times" No. 48, "All Across the Nation" No. 81).
-An album was also released, credited to "Radio Heart featuring Gary Numan" although Numan only appeared on three tracks, but failed to chart.
-Also in 1987, Numan's old label Beggars Banquet released the best-of compilation Exhibition, which reached No. 43 on the UK Albums Chart, and a remix of "Cars".
-The remix, titled "Cars (E Reg Model)" charted at No. 16, Numan's final top 20 hit until the 1996 rerelease of the same song.
+Further collaborations with Bill Sharpe spawned two more Sharpe & Numan hits with "New Thing from London Town", peaking at No. 52 in 1986, and "No More Lies" at No. 35 in 1988.
+In 1987, Numan performed lead vocals for three singles by Radio Heart, a project of brothers Hugh and David Nicholson (formerly of Marmalade and Blue), which charted with varying success ("Radio Heart", No. 35, "London Times", No. 48; "All Across the Nation", No. 81 in the UK).
+A studio album was also released, credited to "Radio Heart featuring Gary Numan", with Numan only appearing on three tracks; the record failed to chart.
+Also in 1987, Numan's old label, Beggars Banquet, released the double disc compilation album Exhibition, which reached No. 43 on the UK Albums Chart, and a remix of "Cars".
+The remix, titled "Cars (E Reg Model)", charted at No. 16, marking Numan's final Top 20 hit (until the same song was re-released in 1996).

-Numa Records, which had been launched in a flurry of idealistic excitement, folded after the release of Numan's 1986 album Strange Charm.
-Numan would reopen the record label in 1992, but it was again shuttered in 1996.
-In addition to Numa Records' commercial failure, Numan's own fortune amassed since the late 1970s, which he estimated at £4.5 million, was drained.
-Numan then signed to I.R.S.
-Records through his final studio album of the 1980s, Metal Rhythm (1988), which also sold relatively poorly.
-For its American release, the record label changed the album's title to New Anger after the album's lead single, changed the album colour from black to blue, and remixed several of its tracks against Numan's wishes.
-In 1989, the Sharpe & Numan album Automatic was released through Polydor Records, though this too failed to garner much commercial success, briefly entering the charts and peaking at No. 59.
+Numa Records, which had been launched during a flurry of idealistic excitement, folded after the release of Numan's eighth solo studio album Strange Charm (1986).
+Numan would reopen the record label in 1992, yet it was again shuttered in 1996.
+In addition to Numa Records' commercial failure, Numan's own amassed fortune (since the late 1970s), which he estimated to be around £4.5 million, was drained.
+He then signed a recording contract with I.R.S.
+Records for the release of his final studio album of the 1980s, Metal Rhythm (1988), which also sold relatively poorly.
+For its American release, the record label edited the album's title to New Anger after the lead single's title, and also changed the album cover's colour from black to blue and remixed several of its tracks, against Numan's wishes.